Plane from 3 Points — Plane Equation

 How to Get the Plane Through Three Points

-• Degenerate inputs: identical or collinear points give a zero cross product, so no unique plane exists.
+• Degenerate inputs: identical or collinear points produce no unique plane.

 5 Fun Facts about Planes from Points